DanteDT/pmd/README.md

   * <img src="web/noteref-popup.jpg" height="125px">

-If you can demonstrate WORKING, or WORKING/CONFORMANT popup notes for a particular scenario, please consider contributing submitting that.
-See templates in:
+If you can demonstrate WORKING, or WORKING/CONFORMANT popup notes for a particular scenario, please consider submitting that.
+See examples in:
-* [working](popup-notes/working) ... popups work, although syntax may not conform to spec, and
+* [working](popup-notes/working) ... popups work, although syntax may not conform to any spec, and
 * [conformant](popup-notes/conformant) ... popups work, and syntax **conforms** to a recognized standard.
-* *no copyrighted content, please. just simple examples of working syntax.*
+* *no copyrighted content, please. just simple examples of working syntax, like the ones in those folders.*

 ### Key points from EPUB standards
 A few key points from [EPUB 3.3](https://www.w3.org/TR/epub-ssv-11/)